Advertisment

 How is it diagnosed?

-Children with a new limp usually need to be examined, have a blood test, and an imaging study to be sure there is not a condition that needs emergency treatment.
+Children with a new limp need to be examined, and some may need to have blood tests and an imaging study to be sure there is not a condition that needs emergency treatment.
 In toxic synovitis, the blood tests are usually normal.

 How is it treated?